JakubLinhart/AzureDevOpsBattlefield/macros.md

 [![condition](images/macros-invalid-properties3-output.png)](https://linj.visualstudio.com/AzureDevOpsBattleground/_build/results?buildId=246&view=logs&j=12f1170f-54f2-53f3-20dd-22fc7dff55f9&t=e0f977f9-ef87-4bf0-b7e2-aeee2c074101&l=14)

-If you try to use a macro in a `displayName` then there is no error but the macro is not evaluated.
+If you try to use a macro in a `displayName` task property then there is no error but the macro is not evaluated.
 For [example](https://github.com/JakubLinhart/AzureDevOpsBattlefield/blob/9c194652fa23fd63230e65d6765e69a91687fc91/pipelines/macros.yml#L80):

 ```yaml
   - pwsh: Write-Output 'some step'